TCP-UDP

 Connection restrictions

-Maximum number of TCP connections per source IP address (0 disables this protection) This option makes it possible to restrict the number of TCP connections for a single source IP address.
+Maximum number of TCP connections per source IP address (0 disables this protection) | This option makes it possible to restrict the number of TCP connections for a single source IP address.
 When the selected value is 0, no restrictions will be applied.
+IMPORTANT |

-Maximum number of UDP sessions per source IP address (0 disables this protection) This option makes it possible to restrict the number of UDP sessions for a single source IP address.
+Maximum number of UDP sessions per source IP address (0 disables this protection) | This option makes it possible to restrict the number of UDP sessions for a single source IP address.
 When the selected value is 0, no restrictions will be applied.
+IMPORTANT |

-Shortest interval (s) between UDP sessions for a source IP address (0 disables this protection)
+Maximum number of SYN packets received within the reference interval for a source IP address (0 disables this protection) |

-Maximum number of SYN packets received per second for a source IP address This option makes it possible to set the maximum number of initial TCP connections (SYN packets) received from a single source IP address per second.
-This option makes it possible to protect the firewall from SYN flooding (DDoS) attacks.
+This option makes it possible to set the maximum number of TCP connection requests (SYN packets) received from the same source IP address during the reference period set in the Reference interval for maximum frequency with which initial TCP/UDP packets are received section.
+This option makes it possible to protect the firewall from SYN flooding (DDoS) attacks. |

-Maximum number of initial UDP packets received per second for a source IP address
+Maximum number of new UDP sessions within the reference interval for a source IP address (0 disables this protection) |

-This option makes it possible to set the maximum number of initial UDP packets received from a single source IP address per second.
-This option makes it possible to protect the firewall from UDP flooding (DoS) attacks.
+This option makes it possible to set the maximum number of UDP session requests received from the same source IP address during the reference period set in the Reference interval for maximum frequency with which initial TCP/UDP packets are received section.
+This option makes it possible to protect the firewall from UDP flooding (DoS) attacks. |

 NOTE

-To track the values of simultaneous connection counters, use the command: sfctl -s host -v.
+To track the values of simultaneous connection counters, use the command: sfctl -s host -v

 Timeout (seconds)

-Connection opening timeout (SYN) Maximum time, in seconds, allowed to fully establish the TCP connection (SYN / SYN+ACK / ACK).
-It has to be between 10 and 60 (default value: 20 seconds).
+Connection opening timeout (SYN) | Maximum time, in seconds, allowed to fully establish the TCP connection (SYN / SYN+ACK / ACK).
+It has to be between 10 and 60 (default value: 20 seconds). |

-TCP connection Maximum duration in seconds for which the state of an idle connection is kept.
-It has to be between 30 and 604800 (default value: 3600 seconds).
+TCP connection | Maximum duration in seconds for which the state of an idle connection is kept.
+It has to be between 30 and 604800 (default value: 3600 seconds). |

-UDP session Maximum time, in seconds, the state of an idle UDP pseudo-connection is kept.
-It has to be between 30 and 604800 (default value: 120 seconds).
+UDP session | Maximum time, in seconds, the state of an idle UDP pseudo-connection is kept.
+It has to be between 30 and 604800 (default value: 120 seconds). |

-Connection closing timeout (FIN) Maximum time, in seconds, allowed for the TCP connection closing phase (FIN+ACK / ACK / FIN+ACK / ACK).
-This value has to be between 10 and 3600 seconds (default value: 480 seconds).
+Connection closing timeout (FIN) | Maximum time, in seconds, allowed for the TCP connection closing phase (FIN+ACK / ACK / FIN+ACK / ACK).
+This value has to be between 10 and 3600 seconds (default value: 480 seconds). |

-Closed connections Number of seconds a closed connection (closed state) is kept in the connection table.
-It has to be between 2 and 60 seconds (default value: 2 seconds).
+Closed connections | Number of seconds a closed connection (closed state) is kept in the connection table.
+It has to be between 2 and 60 seconds (default value: 2 seconds). |

-Small TCP window To avoid Denial of Service attacks, the counter determine the lifetime of a connection with a small TCP window (lower than 100 byte).
+Small TCP window | To avoid Denial of Service attacks, the counter determine the lifetime of a connection with a small TCP window (lower than 100 byte).
 This counter is reset when the first small window announcement is received.
+If no new message is received to increase the window size before this counter expires, the TCP connection will be closed. |

 Support

-Disable the SYN proxy If this option is selected, you will no longer be protected from “SYN” attacks, as the proxy will no longer filter packets.
+Disable the SYN proxy | If this option is selected, you will no longer be protected from “SYN” attacks, as the proxy will no longer filter packets.
+We advise you to disable this option for debug purposes only. |